 You may be so football-clueless that you think the word “Lombardi” describes a style of pasta.
 Even so, the Green Bay area offers plenty of great things to do.
 After you drop off the Packers fans at the Hall of Fame, follow the green and gold path less traveled.
-Here’s a play list for some off-the-field action.
+We've got a play list for some off-the-field action.

 Explore greenery at the Green Bay Botanical Garden, providing a natural escape right in the heart of the city.
 More than a dozen themed formal gardens showcase a range of plantings, including magnolias, roses, herbs and vegetables.